Let each of us please his neighbour for his good, to build him up. Romans 15:2

-Real estate developers in the Philippines try to recreate a neighbourhood and make “peace and order”, “security”, and “safety” as their primary selling points.
+Real estate developers in the Philippines try to recreate a neighbourhood and make “peace and order”, “security”, and “safety” their primary selling points.
 Some would even attach the term “exclusive community”.

 A schoolmate who lived in downtown Auckland, parking on the street for the night, forgot to close his car window.
 He was so happy nothing was lost, nor someone vandalised his car.

 Well, we could say he was just lucky.
-How about these.
+How about these?

 We lived in Forrest Hill, Auckland, and we were about to sleep at past 10:00 PM when someone knocked on our door.

 It was our Korean neighbour.
 She apologised for disturbing us.
-Then she told us that we left our car door open.
+Then she told us that we had left our car door open.

-Well, these are just bits and pieces of why New Zealand is the safest country in the world.
+These are just bits and pieces of why New Zealand is the safest country in the world.